MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-receipt-processing.md

 ## Use in Power Automate

-For information on how to use the receipt processing prebuilt model in Power Automate, see Use receipt processing model in Power Automate.
+For information on how to use the receipt processing prebuilt model in Power Automate, see [Use the receipt processing prebuilt model in Power Automate](flow-receipt-processing.md).

 ## Supported languages and files